Why are my education and work experience factors in deciding whether my application for disability will be approved?

 When Your Education and Work History Affect Your Disability Claim

-You can see from this that it is important for you to answer carefully and completely Social Security’s—or your attorney’s—questions about your work history.
-Be sure to list all your duties, describing the physical and mental demands of each.
-It’s also a good idea to explain if you left an occupation due to an injury or if there were any duties that you had trouble doing because of your disabling conditions.
+You can see from this that it is important for you to answer carefully and completely Social Security’s or your attorney’s questions about your work history.
+When listing your duties, be sure to list all your duties, describing the physical and mental demands of each and why you cannot meet those demands now.